 - Gain confidence in knowing whether a career at the Bar is right for you

 - Practice your advocacy skills in a 5-minute "plea in mitigation"

 - Take the opportunity to compete for Advocacy Scholarships

 You will find helpful advice on the following websites:

-This notice is issued jointly by the four Inns of Court and BPTC Providers, and the BSB and Bar Council.
+This notice is issued jointly by the four Inns of Court, Bar Course providers, and the BSB and Bar Council.